 Label Actions Action Type Priority Program(s) CE A1 Implement the City of Austin Climate Protection Plan.
+CEAI implement the City of Austin Climate Protection Plan.
 Policy, Create a green infrastructure program to Program protect environmentally sensitive areas and integrate nature into the city.
 Sustainably manage our water resources.
 CE A2 Create a system for identifying, defining, and mapping Analysis Create a green infrastructure program to environmentally sensitive areas for their protection. protect environmentally sensitive areas and integrate nature into the city.
 Sustainably manage our water resources.
-CE A3 Preserve and protect environmentally sensitive areas us- Policy, Revise Austin's development regulations ing a variety of tools, including transferable development Regulation and processes to promote a compact and rights as well as policies and regulations that incentivize connected city. greyfield/redevelopment/infill.
-Create a green infrastructure program to protect environmentally sensitive areas and integrate nature into the city.
+CE A3 Preserve and protect environmentally sensitive areas us- Policy, Revise Austin's development regulations ing a variety of tools, including transferable development Regulation and processes to promote a compact and rights as well as policies and regulations that incentivize rtogalation connected city. grayfield/redevelopment/infill. connected city. grayiicia/ redevelopitietty titiit.
+Create a green infrastructure program to protect environmentally sensitive areas and integrate nature into the city. and integrate nature into the only.
 Sustainably manage our water resources.
 CE A4 Improve policies and incentives for restoration of dam- Policy, aged natural resources areas.
 Regulation CE A5 Collaborate regionally to align conservation and sustain- Coordination, Create a green infrastructure program to able development regulations and policies to protect envi- Regulation, protect environmentally sensitive areas ronmentally sensitive areas that cross political boundar- Policy and integrate nature into the city. ies.
 Sustainably manage our water resources.
-CE A6 Encourage designs and building practices that reduce the Policy, Create a green infrastructure program to 3 2 / 10 environmental impact of development and that result in Regulation protect environmentally sensitive areas and accessible green space. regulation integrate nature into the city. accessible green space. integrate nature into the city.
+CE A6 Encourage designs and building practices that reduce the Policy, Create a green infrastructure program to JL AO environmental impact of development and that result in Regulation protect environmentally sensitive areas and Regulation accessible green space. integrate nature into the city.
 Sustainably manage our water resources.
 CE A7 Establish a comprehensive, predictable, consistent, and Program, Sustainably manage our water resources. efficient process to evaluate the environmental effects of Analysis new development.
 CE A8 Develop an educational and awards program to showcase Program Create a green infrastructure program to best practices in sustainable and low-impact develop- protect environmentally sensitive areas and ment and achievements or innovations in waste reduc- integrate nature into the city. tion, recycling, and sustainable food practices.
 Sustainably manage our water resources.
 CE A9 Create print and online educational materials to expand Program Create a green infrastructure program to public awareness of the benefits of environmental protec- protect environmentally sensitive areas and tion, simple steps to improve protection, and common integrate nature into the city. threats to avoid.
 Sustainably manage our water resources.